codemumbler/documentlibrary-tracking/README.md

 documentlibrary-tracking
 ========================

-This is a Liferay 6.2 hook so that the Document Library can be tracking using Google Analytics.
+This is a Liferay 6.2 hook which enables the Document Library document to be tracked using Google Analytics.

 Usage: